Best Beer Stocks for December 2025: Why I’m Still Betting on Consolidation

 Current management is cutting costs and partnering with Coca-Cola on Topo Chico hard seltzer.
 If North American beer consumption ever stabilizes, TAP will benefit from massive operating leverage.

-This is a deep value play, not a growth story.
+The risk I’m watching: This is a deep value play, not a growth story.
 Could be a multi-bagger from here or could go to zero.
-That’s why it’s a small position.
+That’s why it’s now a smaller position than it was in September.

 Dynamic Stock Chart for TICKER SAM